 Achieving our vision requires the organisation to be dependable and to do the right thing; open to new ideas; and connected, as a single asset management team.
 Above all, HSBC Asset Management and our employees must act with courageous integrity by making decisions in the interests of our clients and other stakeholders, without compromising the ethical standards and integrity on which the organisation was built.

-The Global Executive Committee – comprising the senior leadership team globally – is responsible for overseeing the implementation of our strategy and ensuring an appropriate control framework and culture is operating effectively.
+The Global Management Committee is responsible for overseeing the implementation of our strategy and ensuring an appropriate control framework and culture is operating effectively.
 While continually balancing the needs of various stakeholders, the Committee and its members give precedence to client and regulatory needs.

 Global Chief Executive Officer